domagojk/serverless-console/src/help.md

 ## Serverless Framework

-If you are using the Serverless framework, you can add `serverlessFramework` type service.
+By default, `serverlessFramework` type is used.

 It works by executing `serverless print` command and then extracting functions defined in `serverless.yml`: